Are Investors Undervaluing These Business Services Stocks Right Now?

 Looking at the history of these trends, perhaps none is more beloved than value investing.
 This strategy simply looks to identify companies that are being undervalued by the broader market.
 Value investors use tried-and-true metrics and fundamental analysis to find companies that they believe are undervalued at their current share price levels.

-Randstad Holding (RANJY) may be another strong Staffing Firms stock to add to your shortlist.
-RANJY is a # 1 (Strong Buy) stock with a Value grade of A.
+Brink's (BCO) may be another strong Outsourcing stock to add to your shortlist.
+BCO is a # 2 (Buy) stock with a Value grade of A.

-These are just a handful of the figures considered in KornFerry International and Randstad Holding's great Value grade.
-Still, they help show that the stock is likely being undervalued at the moment.
-Add this to the strength of its earnings outlook, and we can clearly see that KFY and RANJY is an impressive value stock right now.
+These figures are just a handful of the metrics value investors tend to look at, but they help show that Barrett Business Services and Brink's are likely being undervalued right now.
+Considering this, as well as the strength of its earnings outlook, BBSI and BCO feels like a great value stock at the moment.

 Click to get this free report